schollz/tmi/README.md

 - the `.` character is a rest
 - multiple sequences can be in one file with each below a line specifying `pattern X` where you fill in `X`
 - if multiple sequences are in one file, chain them with `chain X Y`
+- comments are specified by `#`

 ### Examples

-a four chord song:
+the following are valid `.tmi` files

 ```
+# a four chord song
 C
 G/B
 Am/C
 F/C
 ```

-switch between playing a chord for two measures and an arpeggio:

 ```
+# switch between playing a chord for two measures
+# and an arpeggio of the chord

 chain a b

 pattern a